brpo01/aws-cloud-solution/aws-cloud.md

   - Add Tags
   - Register Nginx instances as targets

-- Configure Application Load Balancer (ALB) for Nginx

-Nginx instances should only accept connections coming from the ALB and deny any connections directly to it.
+- Configure Application Load Balancer (ALB) for nginx.
+Nginx instances should only accept connections coming from the external ALB and deny any connections directly to it.

 - Create an internet facing ALB
   - From the EC2 Console, click Load Balancers.